radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 Five years from now, someone will get on a stage like this one (or perhaps midseven this one) and _blow your freaking minds_.
 This person will _astound_ you with a radical talk on a subject we, in the present, can only guess at.
-That person is not going to be Avdi, Sandi or any of the other speakers here.
+That person is not going to be Sandi,  or any of the other speakers here.
 It's not even going to be me -- as much as I (and my ego) would like that.

 In fact, the person who will _blow your minds_ knows a model today as someone